crate/croud/docs/commands/data-import-export.rst

 ``clusters import-jobs create from-file``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note::

+   This command will wait for the operation to finish or fail.

-Imports data from a local file.
+Create a data import job on the specified cluster from a file.

 The file can be uploaded beforehand using the ``croud organizations files`` command,
 or you can specify a local file path.

-.. note::

-   This command will wait for the operation to finish or fail.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: clusters import-jobs create from-file
+   :nodescription:

 Example
 ^^^^^^^